kaliflowerx3/ZoltriTWserver/rules.md

 - Resolute Ivy (deletes items)
 - Brew of Erosion (used for griefing)
 - Tome of Knowledge Sharing (humans only)
-- Shard of Laputa (used for griefing)(edited)
+- Shard of Laputa (used for griefing)

 :headphones: Discord rules: :headphones:
 1. Your nick must have some indication of who you are in-game
 2. If you don't have your correct role, put your name and chosen role in #i-need-a-role
-3. Other discord server links are OK as long as theyre not for other minecraft servers(edited)
+3. Other discord server links are OK as long as theyre not for other minecraft servers